jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

 ============

 Look for your sprint in http://bit.ly/sprints2018 .
 Get yourself setup as much as possible using information there.
+Then, head down and connect with your sprint lead.

 Where to get more help?